oddjobs-maple/odd_job_guides/swashbuckler/README.md

 </blockquote>

-![A swashbuckler, variously wielding a short gun and a pair of Sky Skis](./swashbuckler.png
-"A swashbuckler, variously wielding a short gun and a pair of Sky Skis")
+![A swashbuckler, variously wielding a short gun and a pair of Sky Skis](./swashbuckler.png "A swashbuckler, variously wielding a short gun and a pair of Sky Skis")

 The **swashbuckler** is an odd job/odd build in MapleStory that represents everything from the winsome outlaw, to the rugged highwayman of the sea, to the vigilante hero of the people.
 As their name suggests, they are well-versed in the use of blades (particularly swords and spears) and even shields, but any good swashbuckler always has a gun also at the ready.
-Unlike the woodman, who is a master of the _classical_ martial arts, swashbucklers are tough-as-nails vagabonds with more than a few tricks up their sleeve &mdash; not the least of which is their gun.
+Unlike the woodsman, who is a master of the _classical_ martial arts, swashbucklers are tough-as-nails vagabonds with more than a few tricks up their sleeve &mdash; not the least of which is their gun.
 As a result of this &mdash; including the